 It took a long time for me to figure it out.
 You know what it also is?
 It’s age.
 Honestly, age is a big part of it.
 When I turned 40, I stopped really giving a fuck about what people thought and when I turned 50, I really, really fucking don’t care.
 I want to make me happy.
 But you got to learn.
 It takes being on this planet and living to figure that all out.

 Were you one of those dudes that rejected the concept of happiness and you thought maybe being happy would take away some edge?
+No. Because my happiness is life, right?

-On the mood of Requiem, the direction it goes as a story, it feels as though as it gets more aggressive and more agitated.
+On the mood of the album, the direction it goes as a story, it feels as though as it goes along, it gets more aggressive and more agitated.
 Is that a correct read?
+You pulled it right off.

-The way that it goes is, it starts off a certain way and it gets more and more and more intense.
+The way that it goes is it starts off a certain way and it gets more and more and more intense.
 It’s really quick.
 The record’s fucking nine songs.
 How many albums are like 26, 30 minutes maybe?

 It’s all just real emotion.

 Then I go directly to the booth and I sing it and once I’m done singing and done all the harmony, everything, I’m done.
 I’m not going to change anything because if I sat there and fucking really hyper-analyzed it, I could ruin the whole thing.
 I’m down with whatever comes out.
 It’s coming from my fucking heart and gut and I’m not going to question that.
 I never have.
-That’s why Korn albums are different every time because whatever head space I’m in, I don’t know what’s going to come out.
+So that’s why Korn albums are different every time because whatever head space I’m in, I don’t know what’s going to come out.

 In that case, do you get to enjoy a finished Korn album as a fan would because you have that distance from the process, not allowing yourself to get too close?
+Yeah.
+I fucking bumped the record when we got it done.

 The record’s old to me now, but when we get done, I bump the fuck out of it.
 I listen to those songs over and over.
 I love them.
 Huge stereo at the studio, I crank that up and just sing along with it and I’m still like a little kid.
 I love it.

-Going forward, from your perspective, what are you seeing as being, I don’t want to say ‘new normal’ because it makes want to throw up, but the ‘new normal’ for internationally touring musicians?
+Going forward, from your perspective, what are you seeing as going to be kind of a, I don’t want to say new normal because it makes want to throw up, but a new normal for musicians.
+It just seems like you’re always going to be worried about catching that fucking shit.

-We don’t do fucking meet and greets anymore because we’re afraid someone could be infected with this.
+You’re always going to be worried about it taking away human interaction.
+We don’t do fucking meet and greets anymore.
+We can’t do fan meet and greets because we’re afraid someone could be infected with this.
 We got tested every day.
 We got to make sure all the crew was tested.
 We had to do all these things.
 Some of the shows, the indoor shows, you couldn’t get in unless you had a vaccine card or you were tested.
 All this shit that’s involved, that incurs extra cost.
-It was really easy to jump in your car, go to the show, go in the venue, and see your band and go home.
-There’s a little bit more jumping.
-You got to jump through some more hoops, but it’s worth it to me.

 That’s the one thing that’s different.
-It’s alienating the band even more now from the fans.
+It’s alienating the band even more now from the fans, kind of.

+In my opinion.
 I don’t like that.
 Fuck, when we play, I got fans blowing fucking air back into the crowds just in case that shit floats onto the stage.
 There’s all kinds of shit that’s going on.
 It’s like, fuck.
 I don’t even want to get into the politics of the whole thing, but that just sucks to me.

 It might.
-Let’s talk about the Metaverse and all that shit.
+Let’s talk about the metaverse and all that shit.

 There’s new ways for us to hang out with fans now.
 If the Meta fad kicks up, we could do Meta hangouts where you can come in and hang out and talk to me.
 I’m just going to be a fucking avatar, but it’s the same thing.
 It’s just taking the human element of me and you like we’re doing right now.
 It’d be the same fucking thing.
 Maybe that’s what we’re going to have to do.